SkylineCommunications/dataminer-docs/user-guide/Advanced_Modules/Dashboards_and_Low_Code_Apps/Visualizations/Available_visualizations/Other/Timeline_component.md

    - *Data retrieval > Update data*: Allows updates to be enabled or disabled.
 This setting will enable real-time updates for all queries executed by the selected component.
 Disabled by default.

    - *Highlight range > Use highlighting*: Determines whether an event in the timeline component is highlighted when it falls within the configured time range.
-When an event is highlighted, it receives a blue background color.
+When an event is highlighted, it receives a background color determined by the [dashboard theme](xref:Configuring_the_dashboard_layout#customizing-the-dashboard-theme) or the [low-code app theme](xref:LowCodeApps_Layout#customizing-the-theme-for-a-low-code-app-page).
 Events that do not fall within the set time range are still visible with lowered opacity.
 Disabled by default<!--RN 33639-->.

      ![Highlight](~/user-guide/images/Timeline_Highlight.png)<br/>*Timeline component in DataMiner 10.4.1*